VLDrenth/tinystats/README.md

 # TinyStats

 TinyStats is a high-performance statistical and econometric library designed for efficient data analysis.
-It leverages NumPy, numba, and JAX to provide optimized implementations of common statistical operations with a focus on performance.
+It leverages NumPy, numba, and JAX to provide optimized implementations of statistical methods with a focus on performance.
+While the idea is to include some common methods like regression methods, more focus will be on less common usages that are so far less optimized in the Python ecosystem.

 ## Features